 You know what you’re supposed to do each day

 It sounds terrible, but just knowing what your company expects of you is a sign that you have more career success than many people.
+It’s also one of the signs you are respected at work.
 Nearly half of employees don’t know what is expected of them each day.
 This causes anxiety, concern, and resentment towards the company, to say nothing of the mental energy wasted trying to figure out what to do at work.

 If you’re in a spot where you don’t know what’s expected of you at work, definitely seek out that clarity.
 Sometimes it’s due to personality traits you didn’t know you had, like being inadvertently lazy or helpless.
 If that’s the case, you have full control and can fix it easily.
 Sometimes, though, it’s about the company or your manager.
 In that case, you may want to consider looking for a new role within your organization… or start networking outside the organization to see what your next step is.

 It may not seem glamorous, but simply doing a job you’re qualified for is a sign of career success.
 And being hired by a competent manager for those jobs is one of the signs you are respected at work.
 In the US, for example, nearly 14% of workers are underemployed, meaning they have a job that is far below their actual skill level.
 Since earnings are often correlated to the skills required to do the job, millions of employees are not earning what they could and are not using all of their skills at work.